SebastienGravel/webcrawler/readme.md

 You can also run the webcrawler in nostrict mode, this mode will let you search by sending the request sentence as separeted words.

-You run the application in nostrict mode you need to pass the argument -ns or --nostrict when starting the application.
+To run the application in nostrict mode you need to pass the argument -ns or --nostrict when starting the application.

-`python app.py --nostrict`
+`python app.py -ns` or `python app.py --nostrict`

 ---